CrystalCraftMC/PlayerLink/README.md

 that the command is there for them to use.
 All it takes is one player to use the command, and everybody online now knows about it!
 This is only an optional feature, though.

-PlayerLink was originally developed by xBrandonGordon, a 14-year-old programmer with a goal to become better at Java.
-After the plugin was abandoned in April 2013, the plugin was picked up by me, jflory7, because I still thought the plugin was useful.

-I began coding in June 2013 after taking a three-week programming course for video games as part of the Duke TiP program.
-I'm taking this project on as a chance for me to become more fluent in Java, and to help breathe life into an abandoned plugin.